 - Take a break and offer breaks to others if it seems like they need it.
 If someone is getting on your nerves, take a quick drive to pick up some more ice.
 If a Mum in the family is looking overwhelmed, offer to take the little ones outside for a game.

 Remember that Christmas is meant to be a fun time and that it is not just about pleasing others.
 At the same time, it is important not to put too much pressure on yourself to be feeling hunky-dory all day long.
 Its ok to feel annoyed, frustrated or upset by how family members are behaving but making them feel the same way will probably only make matters worse.
 Just take a deep breath and enjoy the slightly humid but still festively pine-scented air.

 The Quirky Kid team had a few more ideas:

-“Breaking up the routine with a lot of different and new activities to keep things fun and interesting for all invoice.
-Ask grown ups to introduce and play they old games with everyone” – Leo Rocker (Practice Manager)
+- “Breaking up the routine with a lot of different and new activities to keep things fun and interesting for all invoice.
+Ask grown-ups to introduce and play the old games with everyone” - Leo (Practice Manager)

 - “Make Xmas structured and predictable by asking family members to help with setting up or cooking different dishes.
 Having a plan for the day with timeframes for dinner and presents so that everyone is prepared and relaxed.
 Create separate areas for mingling is also helpful in avoiding tension and that plenty of music and fun activities for the kids but not too much alcohol is advisable - Kimberly O’Brien (Child Psychologist).